-More rare complications of a D&C can include:
+More rare complications of a D&C include:

-- Infection- While incredibly rare, infection can occur following the procedure.
+- Infection: While incredibly rare, infection can occur following the procedure.
 Infections are often detected by a fever or odorous vaginal discharge.

-Be sure to call your doctor right away if you experience heavy bleeding, bleeding lasting longer than 2 weeks, fever, cramping lasting more than 48 hours, foul smelling discharge, or pain that gets worse (as opposed to more manageable) as the days progress.
+Be sure to call your doctor right away if you experience heavy bleeding, bleeding lasting longer than two weeks, fever, cramping lasting more than 48 hours, foul smelling discharge or pain that gets worse as the days progress.